 At City of Hope, Dr. Raoof is part of one of the largest programs in the region performing complex cytoreductive surgery and hyperthermic intraperitoneal chemotherapy for cancers that have disseminated within the abdominal cavity.
 He also has vast experience in providing all aspects of surgical care to patients whose cancer has spread to the liver.

 In addition to clinical practice, Dr. Raoof conducts laboratory research focusing on DNA repair mechanisms in cancers.
 He is particularly interested in pancreatic cancer that has been very challenging to treat.
 By identifying and characterizing DNA repair processes that help cancer cells escape the toxic effects of chemotherapy, he is working to develop better targets for future therapies.

-Dr. Raoof received his medical degree from Pakistan's Aga Khan University, then came to the U.S. where he continued his training at Harvard University, Yale University, MD Anderson Cancer Center and the University of Arizona.
+Dr. Raoof received his medical degree from Pakistan's Aga Khan University, then came to the U.S. where he continued his training at Harvard University, Yale University, MD Anderson Cancer Center and University of Arizona.
 He is the author of dozens of peer-reviewed papers that have been published in leading scientific journals, including Nature, Journal of National Cancer Institute and Biomaterials.
-Dr. Raoof is the recipient of several honors and awards, most notably, the Conquer Cancer Foundation Merit Award from the American Society of Clinical Oncology and the Society of Thermal Medicine’s Biology Informa-Yamamoto Young Investigator Award.
+Dr. Raoof is the recipient of several honors and awards, most notably, the National Comprehensive Cancer Network's Young Investigator Award, and the Pancreatic Cancer Action Network's Career Development Award.